nnirror/wax/README.md

 ## microphone input
 Returns the selected `microphone input` device as a signal. **NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.

+## mix
+Mixes `signal in 1` and `signal in 2` together using a `crossfade` parameter between 0 and 1.
+A `crossfade` value of 0.5 will mix the signals together equally, and a `crossfade` value of 0 or 1 will return only the signal at that input.

 ## mstohz
 Converts an input value in  `ms` to its equivalent number in `hz`.